Pylons/pyramid/docs/narr/startup.rst

    system for this application.
 See :ref:`logging_config` for more information.

 #.
-The application's *constructor* named by the entry point reference on the
+The application's *constructor* named by the entry point referenced on the
    ``use=`` line of the section representing your :app:`Pyramid` application is passed the key/value parameters mentioned within the section in which it's defined.
 The constructor is meant to return a :term:`router`